v/Software/catkin_ws/src/core/what_the_duck/README.md

 ## Tests already added

-Here's the list of tests already added:
+Here is the list of tests already added:

     ✓  Camera is detected
     ✓  Scipy is installed